Pediatric Center for Pulmonary and Vascular Biology

-In March 2014, the Division of Pediatric Pulmonary and Vascular Biology became the Center for Pulmonary and Vascular Biology.
-The Center’s mission is to expand basic understanding of lung and vascular diseases, striving to gain new knowledge that will ultimately lead to new diagnostic, prophylactic, and therapeutic strategies.
+Pediatric faculty and trainees pursuing basic research in pulmonary biology and vascular biology found a welcoming academic home in 2005 with the formation of the Division of Pediatric Pulmonary and Vascular Biology (PVB).
+Our exclusively research-driven division – one of just a few such pediatrics department research divisions nationwide – serves to expand the horizons of both faculty and trainees.
+By 2014, the PVB became the Center for Pulmonary and Vascular Biology.
+Its mission: expand the basic understanding of lung and vascular diseases, allowing our new knowledge to lead us toward new diagnostic, prophylactic, and therapeutic strategies.
 Within the context of lung and vascular diseases, the Center focuses on lung and vascular development and responses to inflammation and injury.

 The Center provides a valuable resource for campus-wide investigative endeavors.
 Active collaborations demonstrating this unique aspect include work by Departments such as: